 Please get in touch with Laurie (email is usually quicker, but please also include your phone number) to let her know of your interest and best available times to get in touch with you.
 If you are located in the regional area, it is nice if we can first meet in person but that is not a requirement.
 For distance clients, we can arrange phone or video conversations.

-There is a reservation fee to hold and cover our first appointment ($125 per individual – one full hour; $200 for couple/family and businesses – one and a half hours), and this is submitted on the “Make a Payment” page on the menu bar as soon as we have arranged for the meeting time.
+There is a reservation fee to hold and cover our first appointment ($150 per individual – one full hour; $250 for couple/family and businesses – one full hour), and this is submitted on the “Make a Payment” page on the menu bar as soon as we have arranged for the meeting time.
 Subsequent appointment and prep/research exchange fees will be provided via a linked invoice for your records and payment.

 Do you have any requirements for minimum income or assets?

 Because I focus on financial education and planning, and want to assist anyone looking for information in these areas, there are no such minimum requirements.
-I am paid on an hourly-rate, monthly retainer, or set project fee basis.
+My services are based on hourly-rate, monthly retainer, or set project fee basis.
 So, as long as a client is willing and able to make that commitment then there are no other criteria for your current financial status.
-Once we determine what your needs are and the appropriate fee, it may be paid at one-time, as a monthly retainer, or over the length of the project as we mutually agree in a Collaboration Outline.
+Once we determine what your needs are and the appropriate fee, it may be paid at one-time, as a monthly retainer, or over the length of the project as we mutually agree.

 What types of clients do you work with?